DLTcollab/tangle-accelerator/README.md

 `Tangle-accelerator` helps to reattach pending transactions were attached from `Tangle-accelerator`.
 Reattachment increases chances of confirmation and prevents messages being pruned when full nodes perform snapshot.
-Clients should provide a uniqle ID as the identifier to each message and it's corresponding transaction hash since a new transaction hash will be generated after reattachement.
+Clients should provide a unique ID as the identifier to each message and it's corresponding transaction hash since a new transaction hash will be generated after reattachment.

 `Tangle-accelerator` uses ScyllaDB to store each transaction's ID, hash and status(Pending or confirmed). `Tangle-accelerator` will periodically check the status of pending transactions and reattach transactions which have been pended too long.
 Confirmed transactions will be stored into permanodes.